CommonAccord/GitForLaw/Model/ContractTypes-Taxonomy.md

 1. Parties:  Where the document is bound to some parties - e.g. a signed agreement or a company or administration's Terms of Use, required form or the like.

-1. Maturity:  At least a rough guage of the community that supports it.
-For instance, is it a draft, a proposal, used among a group, a standard?
+1. Maturity:  At least a rough indication of the community that supports it.
+For instance, it is a draft, a proposal, required by an administration or enterprise, used among a group, a formal standard.